 As the temperature drops, with it comes the realisation that winter is well and truly on its way.
 Unfortunately for many of us, the transition from autumn into winter is one often marred by the onset of the typical coughs, colds and other respiratory ailments that plague us in the colder months of winter.

-Try adopting these three simple approaches into your daily routine and observe the corresponding heighten levels of health, well-being and vitality that accompanies it:
+Try adopting these three simple approaches into your daily routine and observe the corresponding heightened levels of health, wellbeing and vitality that accompany it:

 1. Re-vamp your diet for winter

 The key thing to be aware of here is to cut back on the amount of cold, raw and uncooked foods you are eating and in its place increase the consumption of cooked, grounding, warming and nourishing foods.
 For most people this is common sense; the cold green smoothie and salad that feels so good in the hot summer months seems far less appealing in the middle of winter - this is just the body’s inherent intelligence telling you what you need to stay well.
 Alongside the food you eat, increase the consumption of herbal teas, dense and hearty root vegetables, spices like ginger, garlic, chilli and cayenne pepper and cooked grains, like oats, brown rice and buckwheat.
 These are all great inclusions to your immunity boosting diet.
 Porridge for breakfast with stewed fruit and a nutritious vegetable soup for lunch or dinner are also perfect for maintaining energy.